nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/Extension-COFE-Authorization-1.md

-An extension to detail the authorization.
+An extension carrying the authoriser of the document.